 Watch OCL's YouTube video, OCL Hurricane and Emergency Prep, on how to make a Disaster Supply Kit and what you should do in case of an emergency. youtu.be/oCWcYPNe3LM

 If faced with a fire emergency, remain calm.
 Do not panic.
 Read on for fire safety tips from the Gainesville Fire Rescue.
-Go to cityofgainesville. org/GainesvilleFireRescue(GFR).aspx for more little-by-little.
-Get friends and family to help make the moving process a little easier.
-Below is a moving-out checklist.
+Go to cityofgainesville. org/GainesvilleFireRescue(GFR).aspx for more information.